Artificial Intelligence Driven Channel Coding and Resource Optimization for Wireless Networks: A Systematic Survey: Other AI-Enhanced Baseband Components

 \subsection{Channel Estimation}

 Accurate channel estimation is essential for effective detection and precoding.
-Traditional techniques, such as Least Squares (LS) and Linear Minimum Mean Square Error (LMMSE), are widely used—LS offers simplicity but limited accuracy, while LMMSE leverages statistical information for better results.
-Recently, deep learning has advanced channel estimation by directly learning channel characteristics from data.
+Traditional techniques, such as Least Squares (LS) and Linear Minimum Mean Square Error (LMMSE), are widely used LS offers simplicity but limited accuracy, while LMMSE leverages statistical information for better results.
+Recently, DL has advanced channel estimation by directly learning channel characteristics from data.
 For example, a Learned Denoising-Based Approximate Message Passing (LDAMP) network with a DnCNN denoiser outperforms compressed sensing methods \cite{wang2023versatile}.
 Image-based approaches treat the channel’s time-frequency response as an image, reconstructing high-resolution matrices and achieving LMMSE-level performance \cite{lv2023deep, ruan2023simplified}.
 These methods use DnCNN denoisers during training, as illustrated in Fig.~\ref{Fig7}, leading to improved results over traditional techniques.
-Furthermore, deep learning-based pilot design and channel estimation frameworks surpass LMMSE accuracy \cite{mashhadi2021pruning}.
-For rapidly changing channels, learning-based methods provide higher accuracy in dynamic conditions \cite{wang2022time}.
+Furthermore, DL-based pilot design and channel estimation frameworks surpass LMMSE accuracy \cite{mashhadi2021pruning}.
+For rapidly changing channels, learning-based methods provide higher accuracy in dynamic conditions \cite{wang2022time}. \rc{To consolidate the above discussion and reduce purely descriptive presentation, Table~\ref{tab:compact_ai_synthesis} summarizes the main analytical contrasts between classical and AI-based approaches across the wireless communication tasks covered in this survey.}

+\rc{Overall, the evidence surveyed in this review suggests that AI-based methods are most valuable in complex, nonlinear, mismatched, or rapidly varying regimes, whereas classical methods remain highly competitive in well-modeled, standardized, and resource-constrained settings.
+In many cases, the most practical direction is therefore not full replacement, but a hybrid model-driven/data-driven design.}

+\rc{The above sections focus on performance enhancement using AI.
+The increasing reliance on data-driven models also introduces critical security and privacy challenges, which are discussed in the next section.}

-\section{Security and Privacy in AI-Driven 5G+ Networks}
+\section{Security and Privacy in AI-Driven 5G+ networks}